Hush (band): Australian success: 1971–1977

-Post break-up: 1977-present
+Post break-up: 1977–present

-After the band broke up in 1977 Lamb with De Jongh formed New Hush, a.k.a.
+After the band broke up in 1977, Lamb with De Jongh formed New Hush, a.k.a.
 Hush 2.
 De Jongh left in April 1978 to join John Paul Young and the All Stars.
 Lamb continued New Hush with Criston Barker on bass guitar (ex-Ash, Freeway, Hollywood), Con Gallin on guitar (ex-Fingerprint), Paul Grant on guitar (ex-Buster Brown, Hollywood) and Nat De Palma on drums (ex-20th Century).
 Lamb formed other bands including Keith Lamb Band, Larry and Airport.
 He was later a partner in an international embroidery company, Rajmahal, and co-author of a card game series, TAOC: The Art of Conversation.
 Lamb co-wrote songs for Status Quo, including the top 10 hit, "Ol' Rag Blues" (September 1983).

 According to McFarlane "in the lucrative world of advertising, [Gock] has established himself as one of the country's foremost music and sound designers.
 He has also produced the soundtracks for the film Puberty Blues and the television drama series Water Rats."
 Pailthorpe became an architect.
 De Jongh continued his music career and recorded material; he was also a chef.
 Lum worked in graphic design.

-In November 1979 Lamb reformed Hush for a one-off gig, Concert of the Decade, at the forecourt of the Sydney Opera House.
+In November 1979, Lamb reformed Hush for a one-off gig, Concert of the Decade, at the forecourt of the Sydney Opera House.
 Hush reunited in August 2004 for a Nordoff-Robbins charity event.
 The line-up of Lamb, Gock, Lum and Pailthorpe performed together for the first time in 25 years.
 Gock's son Adam joined them on stage.
 In September 2006 Hush toured Australia with other artists on the Countdown Spectacular Tour.
 Another original member, guitarist Robin Jackson, then-playing with Chris Turner & the Wolftones, re-joined Hush for that tour.
 After leaving Hush in 1972 Jackson had "dropped out of music for a bit.
 But late '76 I got the bug again and joined the '60s oriented group Punkz."
 Punkz changed their name to Cheek in mid-1977 to avoid association with punk music; they had a top 50 hit with "So Much in Love" (January 1978).
+Rhythm and bass guitarist Jacques de Jongh died on 23 February 2025.